thevuong/next15-filterlist/STEPS.md

 - We can still improve.
 Actually, we are dynamically fetching this project details data on every page load even though it very rarely changes.
 - This could be static data that we can revalidate on a time based interval using X (unstable_cache), Y (fetch options) or Z (ISR).
 Wasting resources and time.
 Static is the fastest.
 - Turn on partial prerendering in next.config.js.
 This will allow me to partially render a page or layout as static, also in Next.js 15.
 Very powerful.
 - Remove the cookies from the data fetch, and remove the suspense around the projectDetails.
 Show the result: app is frozen again.
+I need to make a production build, I've already deployed it so we can see it.

 ## Review lighthouse scores again